 appointment was nearly three years as Aide-de-Camp to the Queen.

 |Mr Albert “Bert” James, ex Flt Sgt RCAF recalls: “I was posted to 115 Sqn at Marham in December 1941.
 There was only one Bofors ack-ack gun but gun pits were dotted around the airfield made of sandbags these were dummies.
 The crews were also made of sandbags with faces painted on them; sticks (not always straight!) were mounted on wooden tripods to look like ack-ack guns”.|

-been operating with Wellingtons since the outbreak of war.
+operating with Wellingtons since the outbreak of war.
+By

-By 1941 the bomber campaign against German industry,
+1941 the bomber campaign against German industry, including such

-including such targets as the Krupp steelworks at Essen, was
+targets as the Krupp steelworks at Essen, was building up

-building up significantly and 115 squadron played its full part,
+significantly and 115 squadron played its full part, losing many

 Denis Corley - Brooklands Museum

 On the 12th May 1942 Marham was attacked five times by German raiders; buildings damaged included the Sergeants Mess.
 Marham aircraft also took part in “Gardening” operations in early 1942, the mining of enemy sea lanes.